VIDI-X/Gyro-Labyrinth/README.md

 ---

-This code creates a complete, immersive game experience on the VIDI X microcontroller, leveraging the gyroscope for dynamic control and providing a unique labyrinth adventure.
+This code creates a complete, immersive game experience on the VIDI X Microcomputer, leveraging the gyroscope for dynamic control and providing a unique labyrinth adventure.
 The use of LED effects, sounds, and saving/loading options enhances gameplay, making it an engaging project on the VIDI X platform.

 ![Gyro-Labyrinth (3)](https://github.com/user-attachments/assets/274bcd5c-167f-4095-901b-5465c6c7fd8f)